-Lisa Hickey, CEO of the Good Men Project, talks about her recent adventures with Lyme Disease and what a forced leave of absence has taught her.
+Lisa Hickey, CEO of the Good Men Project, talks about her recent adventures while in a coma and what a forced leave of absence has taught her.

 It always starts so innocuously, doesn’t it?
 A barely noticeable stiff neck, just something surely attributable to 17 hour days in front of a computer, the life of a geeky internet CEO who sees no better way to spend a weekend than double- and triple-checking the strategic plan by testing multiple sets of metrics, comparing spreadsheet vs. spreadsheet and getting so good at Google real-time analytics that I could post a story and predict the number of visitors per hour.